KyleMayes/vulkanalia/tutorial/book/src/drawing/rendering_and_presentation.md

 }
 ```

 We've now implemented all the needed synchronization to ensure that there are no more than two frames of work enqueued and that these frames are not accidentally using the same image.
-Note that it is fine for other parts of the code, like the final cleanup, to rely on more rough synchronization like `vkDeviceWaitIdle`.
+Note that it is fine for other parts of the code, like the final cleanup, to rely on more rough synchronization like `device_wait_idle`.
 You should decide on which approach to use based on performance requirements.

 To learn more about synchronization through examples, have a look at [this extensive overview](https://github.com/KhronosGroup/Vulkan-Docs/wiki/Synchronization-Examples#swapchain-image-acquire-and-present) by Khronos.